8. February 2026 | Print article |

 What is Open XDR?

-Does XDR still need a SOC team?
+Does XDR Still Require a SOC Team?

-Related Articles
+Related Articles on the Topic

-Passkeys 2025: Guide to Enterprise Implementation
+Passkeys 2025: Guide for Corporate Implementation

 Further Reading in the Network